material-admin/doc-material-components/components/bottom-nav/Android/Android-bottom-nav.md

 </style>
 ```

-Or using a default style theme attribute, styles and a theme overlay (themes all bottom navigation bars but does not affect other components):
+Or using a default style theme attribute, styles, and a theme overlay (themes all bottom navigation bars but does not affect other components):

 ```xml
 <style name="Theme.App" parent="Theme.MaterialComponents.*">